adrielmolina/IFGMS/README.md

-repo for the IFGMS webapp
+repo for the IFGMS webapp.